List on Bids44 →

 Essential Checks

-1. Check all joints — Push and pull on the armrests and back from different angles.
-Any creaking or visible movement indicates weak or loose joints, which can be expensive to fix properly.
+1. Check all joints — Push and pull from different angles on the arms, back, and legs.
+Creaking, wobbling, or excessive movement indicates weak or loose joints, which are costly to fix.

-4. Sit on every sofa section and test — Sit down firmly on each seat cushion.
-The cushion should spring back immediately and fully.
-If it stays compressed or you feel the frame underneath, the foam or springs are worn.
+4. Sit on every sofa section and test — Sit down hard, then stand up.
+The cushion should spring back immediately, and you shouldn’t feel individual springs poking through.
+If you sink significantly more in the middle, the support is gone.

-8. Verify dimensions with measuring tape — Confirm the sofa’s length, width, and height.
-More importantly, measure your own doorways, staircases, and elevator dimensions to ensure it will fit into your home.
+6. Verify dimensions with measuring tape — Confirm the sofa’s exact length, width, and height.
+More importantly, measure your doorways, staircase width, and elevator dimensions to ensure it will fit into your home.

-10. Ask if it can be disassembled for transport — Some large solid wood sofas are built as single units.
-If you need to move it through tight spaces, confirm if it can be partially or fully disassembled.
+9. Ask if it can be disassembled for transport — Some solid wood sofas are built as a single unit, making transport extremely difficult.
+Knowing if it can be broken down saves immense hassle and cost.

 Insider Checks

-THE MUSTY SMELL + UNDERSIDE CHECK (₹3,000-₹6,000 if missed).
-Flip the sofa cushions and take a good sniff of the foam and the base fabric.
-Any musty smell indicates mold or mildew from humidity or old spills that soaked through.
-Also, look for stain patterns on the underside fabric—these reveal spills the seller might have cleaned on top but couldn’t reach underneath.
-Water-damaged foam never truly recovers and can harbor allergens.
+THE MUSTY SMELL + UNDERSIDE CHECK (Repair Cost: ₹2,000-₹5,000) Flip the seat cushions and thoroughly smell the foam and the fabric underneath.
+A musty smell indicates mold or mildew from humidity, spills, or poor ventilation.
+Also, look for any stain patterns on the underside fabric of the sofa itself – these reveal spills that soaked through the cushions but were cleaned on top.
+Water-damaged foam never fully recovers and will always carry that smell, potentially costing ₹2,000-₹5,000 for professional cleaning or foam replacement.

 Common Scams to Watch For (India 2026)